Organic Recipes Homemade

 Shake well before each spraying and spot spray weeds.
 Keep the spray off desirable plants.
 This spray will injure any plants it touches.
 This natural spray works best on warm to hot days.

 Vinegar sprayed the bases of trees and other woody plants will not hurt the plant at all.
 This technique was first learned about by spraying the suckers and weeds growing around the bases of grapevines.
-For best results, use full strength 10% (100 grain) vinegar with 1 oz orange and 1 teaspoon liquid soap per gallon.
+For best results, use full strength 10% (100 grain) or higher vinegar with 1 oz orange and 1 teaspoon liquid soap per gallon.
 Avoid vinegar product made from acetic acid.